Karthik-Bashakarla/Karthik-Bashakarla/README.md

 ### About Me

 Hi there 👋, this is Karthik Bashakarla.
-I am a software engineer interested in web development and DevOps
+I am a software engineer interested in Web Development and DevOps

 ## Tech Stack